-1.2 Purpose of the IDP Review
+1.2 Purpose of this Document

 In terms of the MSA Section 34, a municipality is required to review its IDP annually.
 Annual reviews allow the municipality to expand upon or refine plans and strategies to include additional issues and to ensure that these plans and strategies inform institutional and financial planning.